For implementation advice on

 You will want to apply this when setting new cookies and actively refresh existing cookies even if they are not approaching their expiry date.

 If you rely on any services that provide third-party content on your site, you should also check with the provider that they are updating their services.
 You may need to update your dependencies or snippets to ensure that your site picks up the new behavior.

-it at all.
-By applying these changes to your cookies, you are making their
+support it at all.
+By applying these changes to your cookies, you are making

 browser.
 Likewise, any clients that do not recognize